jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ```bash
 sudo nano /etc/nginx/sites-available/cloud.x_youromain.conf
 ```
 edit NGINX to look like this.
-At the time of writing, cerbot will not automatically create http2 in the two listening .
+At the time of writing, certbot will not automatically create http2 in the two listenings.
 This is needed so NGINX does not throw warnings.
 ```NGINX
 server {
     server_name cloud.x_youromain.com;